 However, those approaches are not usually well suited to be used by Web Communities due to some of their inherent properties.
-For example, due to the diversity of the users backgrounds, using numerical preferences might be not adequate (and thus, linguistic assessments should be used) or dynamic situations in which some of the parameters of the problem, as the set of experts, the set of alternatives and even the set of criteria to select the solutions change, have not been modeled.
-This kind of situations are quite common in other environments: in [25] the problem of managing time-dependent preferences (that is preferences expressed at different periods) is presented; the problem of dealing with dynamic real-time information to choose the best routes is shown in [10], and a practical example about resource management where the criteria to make decisions (climate) changes over time can be found in [9].
-Thus, it is important to develop new models that take into account this kinds of dynamical situations to solve realistic GDM problems [23].
+For example, dynamic situations in which some of the parameters of the problem, as the set of experts, the set of alternatives and even the set of criteria to select the solutions change, have not been modeled.
+This kind of situations are quite common in other environments: in [16] the problem of managing time-dependent preferences (that is preferences expressed at different periods) is presented; the problem of dealing with dynamic real-time information to choose the best routes is shown in [17], and a practical example about resource managment where the criteria to make decisions (climate) changes over time can be found in [18].
+Thus, it is important to develop new models that take into account this kinds of dynamical situations to solve realistic GDM problems [19].
 For the particular case of Web Communities, dynamic situations in which the group of experts vary over time are quite common: a new expert could incorporate to the process, some experts could leave it or a large group of experts could be simplified in order to minimize communications and to ease the computation of solutions.
 This behaviour is usually found in democratic systems where the individuals delegate into a smaller group of experts to make decisions (it is usually not possible to involve everyone in each decision).
 There have been some efforts to model this kind of situations.
-For example, in [5] a recursive procedure to select a qualified subgroups of individuals taking into account their own opinions about the group is presented.
-However, there is still a big necessity of creating new consensus models that suit Web Communities characteristics appropriately.
+For example, in [20] a recursive procedure to select a qualified subgroups of individuals taking into account their own opinions about the group is presented.
+However, there is still a big necessity of creating new consensus models that suit Web Communities characterstics appropriately.

-In this paper we present a consensus model in which preferences are expressed in a linguistic way and that has been designed taking into account the characteristics of Web 2.0 Communities.
-In particular, it has been designed considering that the number of users of this kind of communities is usually large [6].
+In this paper we present a consensus model which has been designed taking into account the characteristics of Web 2.0 Communities.
+In particular, it has been designed considering that the number of users of this kind of communities is usually large [21].
 For example, online music communities usually gather hundreds or even thousands of individuals that share an interest about particular bands or music genres.
-To reach a consensual decision with such a large user base is not an easy task because, for example, not every member of the community is willing to participate and contribute to solve the problem [19].
+To reach a consensual decision with such a large user base is not an easy task because, for example, not every member of the community is willing to participate and contribute to solve the problem [22].
 In addition, this model allows dynamic sets of users, that is, the users set to solve the decision problem may change in time.
-Moreover, by means of a delegation scheme (based on a particular kind of trust network [24]) we may achieve an important simplification in the obtaining of a proper consensus level.
+Moreover, by means of a delegation scheme (based on a particular kind of trust network [23]) we may achieve an important simplification in the obtaining of a proper consensus level.
 Finally, a trust checking procedure allows to avoid some of the problems that the delegation scheme could introduce in the consensus reaching model.

 To do so, the paper is set as follows: in section 2 we present our preliminaries, that is, some of the most important characteristics of Web 2.0 Communities and the basic concepts that we use in our paper.
-In section 3 we introduce the new consensus model with linguistic preferences that helps to obtain consensual decisions in Web 2.0 Communities.
+In section 3 we introduce the new consensus model that helps to obtain consensual decisions in Web 2.0 Communities.
 Finally, in section 4 we point out our conclusions.